Counter Strike CS:GO – Team Liquid

 Stewie2K.

-With these five, Liquid won at the iBUYPOWER Masters IV in January 2019, but they are ranked 5th to 8th at the next Intel Extreme Masters XIII – Katowice Major 2019.
+With these five, Liquid won at the iBUYPOWER Masters IV in January 2019, but they are 5th to 8th at the next Intel Extreme Masters XIII – Katowice Major 2019.

 After an “average” result in Katowice, Liquid is in second place in the BLAST Pro Series: Sao Paulo 2019 and the BLAST Pro Series: Miami 2019.